sudara/melatonin_inspector/README.md

 ### 5. Set it visible

 Out of the box, the window won't popup until you call `setVisible(true)` on the inspector!

-## Features

-### Hover over Component to view size and bounds to parent

-### Single click a Component to select it and resize

-(Note: size changes aren't permanent, it's similar to how you can play with things in a browser's web inspector)

-### Hold "alt" after a Component is selected to view positioning relative to neighbors

-(Coming soon)

-### Navigate and select from the Component tree

-The names used in the UI are the Component name, if specified (e.g. JUCE buttons), otherwise demangled class names

 ## FAQ